blukoi/Wright_2023_IXD256/README.md

 ## Assignment 1

+**The prompt:**
-The prompt for this assignment was to create a "button" or complete a circuit in a way which did not resemble a typical "push button" that you might find on an appliance.
+- Create a "button" or complete a circuit in a way which did not resemble a typical "push button" that you might find on an appliance.

 I didn't necessarily have a purpose in mind, but I wanted to complete a circuit using coins.